59 Low Growing Perennial Plants For Garden Edges and Borders

 If you are looking for an aromatic pop of color for your garden, Lavender is an excellent option.

-Did you know that Lavender is in the mint family?
+Did you know that lavender is in the mint family?
 The Mediterranean native plant offers garden borders a visual and sensory experience with its clump of purple flowers and fragrant smell.

-Low-Growing Perennial Pinks
+Perennial Pinks

 This quintessential cottage flower blooms beautifully from May to October.